If you buy an item via this post, we may get a small affiliate fee. Details.

 Better access to deals

-Prime is built around exclusivity.
+Prime is built on exclusivity.
 Prime members can expect better conditions when accessing deals offered by Amazon.

 First, you can get Prime Early Access.
 You will have 30-minute early access to two kinds of deals: